iliakan/javascript-book/en/01-basics/03-functions-declarations-and-expressions.md

 sayHi()
 [/js]

-In the example above, the result in same in all browsers.
+In the example above, the result is the same in all browsers.

 ### Use declarations, please